narengan/cis/getting-started.md

 After you've configured your registrar or DNS provider, it may take up to 24 hours for the changes to take effect.

-**Step 5.** In the meantime, you can go to the Overview page to begin managing additional CIS functionality.
+**Step 4.
+In the meantime, you can go to the Overview page to begin managing other CIS functions and features.**

 On the Overview screen, you may see that your domain name configuration is in **Pending** status, or in **Active** status as shown in the following figure.